BinaryMuse/fluxxor/site/contents/documentation/store-watch-mixin.md

 1. Bind to `"change"` events for each store when the component mounts
 2. Unbind from `"change"` events when the component unmounts
 3. Automatically call `setState` with the return value of `getStateFromFlux` when a store emits a `"change"` event
-4. Automatically set the component's initial state based on the return value of `getStateFromFlux` when the component mounts (note that this object is merged with any other `getDefaultState` functions defined on the component or other mixins)
+4. Automatically set the component's initial state based on the return value of `getStateFromFlux` when the component mounts (note that this object is merged with any other `getInitialState` functions defined on the component or other mixins)

 Example: